Dowell-Lab/codeclub/remotework/remote_work.md

     clarify things.
   - Everyone has an account through CU
   - Turn off video when at all possible to save bandwidth
+- Overleaf
+  - Now is an awesome time to work on that manuscript you've been procrastinating on.
+If you want to use LaTeX, we have a lab overleaf account that Robin can create large projects on.
+  - Overleaf is basically Microsoft Word for LaTeX, and has all the tools you might expect.
+We had a great experience using it for TFEA.
+- Google Drive / Docs
+  - This is always an option for spreadsheets and presentations
+  - If you're feeling brave, please let me know and you can help contribute to the nascent repository!

 ## Tips for home offices